Tuesday, February 6, 2024

 She was also an oracle who didn't know who she was an oracle for!
 This was great.
 It led to a thrilling multi-year process of discovery that was often very scary (in Book 2 she killed the wood golem by setting herself on fire, as per the Major curse for Fire Oracles, but she couldn't willingly suppress it because she wasn't high enough level to get it normally), always creepy (see critical failure), and a great source of tension between her and her Witch sister.

 It also let me make her an oracle of Walkena, and give her a choice in Book 4 between 1. keeping Walkena, but with some variant of the kineticists Extract Elements, 2. letting Dajermube replace Walkena, allowing Fire Ray to do cold damage and opening up some other cool spell options, or 3. rejecting divinity and becoming an elemental fire sorcerer.
-She hasn't chosen yet, excited to see what happens!
+She ended up choosing Dajermube, even though she killed the party ranger in her undead rage (to be fair, the ranger got to meet his god, and Dajermube put his soul back afterwards).

 Even if you don't have an oracle in your game, I highly recommend you come up with a few ways to share backstory info with players.
 Part of the way APs are written means that there's not a built in way to share a lot of that info with players, and when there is it's often "this NPC tells you."
 The backstories are often pretty important to SoT, as a more RP-focused adventure, so these visions worked really well for my group.